 Putting them on

-While I like hybrid holsters, using them almost exclusively, there are some down sides and for me the foremost one is that they take longer to put on then some alternatives.
+While I like hybrid holsters, using them almost exclusively, there are some downsides and for me, the foremost one is that they take longer to put on then some alternatives.
 They are more of a hassle to put on than smaller holsters that simply clip into place.
 This is the price paid for the excellent stability they provide.
-For some people this is a non-issue as the holster goes on and stays on.
+For some people, this is a non-issue as the holster goes on and stays on.
 For people who like to remove their weapon-holster combination, perhaps various times throughout the day, this is a consideration.

-I find that I need to unfasten my belt, or at least have it significantly loose to begin with, before I can put the hybrid holster on.
+I find that I need to unfasten my belt, or at least have it significantly loose, to begin with, before I can put the hybrid holster on.
 I am able to simply insert and clip some of the slim-line kydex holsters I have used in the past.
 This can prove to be a hassle when entering prohibited environments in which you may need to remove your gun, and preferably your holster perhaps, and leave it locked in the vehicle.
 A consideration for some, certainly.

 The larger size

-Hybrid holsters take more room than traditional holsters and when you remove them to put in a glove compartment or hand safe they are significantly larger.
+Hybrid holsters take more room than traditional holsters and when you remove them to put in a glove compartment or small safe they are significantly larger.
 This is a non-issue for some but certainly an inconvenience for others.
 The hybrid holster I am currently using is significantly smaller than most which I find beneficial as it fits into the glove compartment of a car or into a hand safe much easier.
 While many will dismiss this as a nonsensical consideration those you who carry daily and are forced to remove the gun for certain reasons throughout the day will find this consideration pertinent.

 Wear and warping

 Traditional hybrid holsters utilize leather as a backing material.
 Leather proves very comfortable as a backer and with some time it breaks in to fit the individual user.
-The down side, however, is traditional hybrid holsters can actually wear to the point that the leather can begin to drape over the gun or in some cases actually trap the gun in place and impede the draw.
+The downside, however, is traditional hybrid holsters can actually wear to the point that the leather can begin to drape over the gun or in some cases actually trap the gun in place and impede the draw.
 This is a concern with holster designs that utilize leather, which is the most comfortable backer material, but prone to this issue.
 Newer designs that use composite materials tend to reduce or eliminate this problem.

 So there are some considerations related to hybrid holsters.
-Like all gear they prove ideal for some and less so for others.
+Like all gear, they prove ideal for some and less so for others.
 Consider your needs and give them a try if applicable.